“High above, a ghost ship moon was moored in an inky sky, presenting the perfect backdrop for a righteous execution.”

 This is the kind of book that can help change the world, heal it, and make it a better place!

-If the duchess of Cambridge, Kate Middleton, were suddenly inspired to courier me her Cartier Halo tiara, I would place it not on my head but on Kevin Ansbro’s book “In the Shadow of Time.”
+Summing up—>If the Princess of Wales, Kate Middleton, were suddenly inspired to courier me her Cartier Halo tiara, I would place it not on my head, but on Kevin Ansbro’s book, In the Shadow of Time.